Student Guide to Assessment

 • an amended marking scheme is applied to all students’ work submitted for a particular assessment task

-4.1 Once all the marking and moderation processes are complete, we hold Portfolio Examination Boards and a Scheme Examination Board.
+4.1 Once all the marking and moderation processes are complete, we hold Portfolio Examination Boards.
 These Boards consider and formally approve your results.
 Portfolio Examination Boards approve your results and whether you can progress to the next level of study.
-The Scheme Examination Board receives recommendations from Portfolio Examination Boards and makes the final decision on awards.
+The Portfolio Examination Board also confirms the final outcome on awards.
 Each Board is chaired by a senior academic or member of University staff and they are attended by senior academic colleagues representing each of the courses of the University.

 4.2 What does my Examination board outcome mean?

-We will send you official confirmation of your results after your Examination Board has met and reviewed your academic profile.
+We will send you official confirmation of when your Examination Board has met and reviewed your academic profile.
 Each Examination Board must follow our Academic Regulations in making decisions on results and academic profiles.

-4.3 Your end of year results will be published on e:Vision, and we will send you an email to explain what your results mean.
+4.3 Your end of year results will be published on e:Vision, and we will send you an email to confirm that your Examination Board outcome is available to view.

 4.5 Your award will be displayed under ‘Course & Award Details’.